iamthefrogy/frogy2.0/README.md

 ## Remember

-The report.html file can be accessed only if you run a local web server and then access the html report via URL.
+The report.html file can be accessed only if you run a local web server (e.g., python3.13 -m http.server 1111) and then access the html report via URL (e.g., http://localhost:1111/.
 If you directly open it from your folder, it will show blank content.
 Reason for that it, when you use a web server, it dynamically fetches all data from all json output stored in that folder.

 ## Video Demo
 https://www.youtube.com/watch?v=LHlU4CYNj1M